Icinga/icinga2/doc/3-monitoring-basics.md

 ## <a id="check-result-files"></a> Check Result Files

-Icinga 1.x writes its check result files into a temporary spool directory where it reads these check result files in a regular interval from.
+Icinga 1.x writes its check result files to a temporary spool directory where they are processed in a regular interval.
-While this is extremly inefficient in performance regards it has been rendered useful for passing passive check results directly into Icinga 1.x skipping the external command pipe.
+While this is extremely inefficient in performance regards it has been rendered useful for passing passive check results directly into Icinga 1.x skipping the external command pipe.